Here is the general advice you usually get with blog niches:

 - Affiliate marketing of products related to blogging

 There is nothing wrong with this approach and it works very well because you are already establishing authority with your audience.
 Many people that visit your blog will think that they want to start a blog just like that and that’s when you offer them your book/course on blogging.

-Of course, with so many infoproducts like this already out there you best make sure yours is pretty good.
-Your whole audience won’t know about what else is out there but that doesn’t mean they won’t expect great results.
+Of course, with so many info products like this already out there you best make sure yours is pretty good.
+Your whole audience won’t know what else is out there but that doesn’t mean they won’t expect great results.

-That’s why I’ve waited for so long before finally announcing the Billionaire Blog Club.
+That’s why I’ve waited for so long before finally announcing Blog Simple Niche Selection.
 I wanted to make sure that I understood what it takes to build successful blogs across a number of different niches before putting these concepts into a single course.

 And of course, if you feel I’m missing a niche or know of great examples of blogs that I missed in the niches below please let me know in the comments.